dhiway/cord/docs/orbis-native-capability-matrix.md

 - Origin owns relay consensus, permissioned authority sessions, parachain registration, availability, disputes, scheduling, coretime assignment, XCM routing and Sudo administration.
 - Orbis owns all application-facing system-chain capabilities and the sole Coretime Broker.
-- Orbis must not require Asset Hub, People, Bulletin, Coretime, or Storage to be deployed as separate chains for native operations.
+- Orbis must not require Asset Hub, People, Orbis Storage, Coretime, or Storage to be deployed as separate chains for native operations.
 - Staking, nomination pools, elections, councils, referenda, conviction voting, treasuries and public governance are excluded.
 Their administrative origins are replaced by Sudo/root where a retained